inveniosoftware/docs-invenio-rdm/docs/operate/customize/jobs.md

 raise TaskExecutionPartialError("Processed 80%, 10 records failed.")
 ```

----

 ## 2. Create a Job Class

 Use `JobType` to define a job that wraps your task.
+This crucial step ensures that your task appears as an selectable option when you choose what job to run within the UI.
 You can inherit directly or use the `create()` helper.

 ```python
 from invenio_jobs.jobs import JobType